 For most of human history, people lived in a world where information was as rare as gold.
 And just as valuable too.
 A world where the common man had no access to education, which was exclusively a domain for the rich and nobility.
 A world where this lack of education was a real insurmountable barrier that stood between the common person and the stores of human knowledge.
 A world where scientists were barely on the cusp of discovering insights that would prove accurate and relevant to our daily lives.
 And even when they did, this knowledge was locked away in the ivory towers of intellectuals, or the gilded halls of nobility.

 That is not the world we live in today.
-We live in a unique period of human history that places vast troves of powerful knowledge, directly at our very fingertips.
+We live in a unique period of human history where vast troves of powerful knowledge, are directly at our very fingertips.
 As we speak, there are millions of researchers around the world who are performing studies and conducting experiments, in order to produce knowledge that can improve our quality of life.
-And once they do, they simply publish their results in a concise paper and freely disseminate it to anyone & everyone with the interest in reading it… making their findings accessible to anyone with grade-12 reading skills.
+And when they do, they simply publish their results in a concise paper and disseminate it to anyone and everyone with the interest in reading it… making their findings accessible to anyone with grade-12 reading skills.